suhock/php-dependency-injection/README.md

 Interface containers provide an instance of the requested class if it is a subclass of the specified interface or base class.
-Instances are acquired from the given factory, or by autowiring the constructor if no factory is provided.
+Instances are acquired from the given factory, or by injecting the constructor's dependencies if no factory is provided.
 The factory must take the class name as the first parameter.
 The outer container will provide any additional dependencies.